-Southern Peru

-The Incas and their ancestors

-17 DAYS

-From \$11,943pp SAVE UP TO \$1,327

-Departing September

-Machu Picchu, Cuzco, the Colonial jewel of Arequipa and the enigmatic Nazca Lines - this is a tour of Peru's major archaeological and cultural attractions.
+Peru - In Search of the Incas A journey from the Pacific to the anceint heartland of the Inca Empire Machu Picchu, Cuzco, the Colonial jewel of Arequipa and the enigmatic Nazca Lines - this is a tour of Peru's major archaeological and cultural attractions.
 Explore world-famous Inca sites and the intriguing remains of both their lesser-known predecessors and immediate descendants, as we move from the Pacific to the ancient heartland of the Inca Empire.

-Tour Highlights

-- Experience the world-renowned Machu Picchu after the crowds start to disperse and again at daybreak, before it gets busy

-- Discover the Inca heartland around their capital of Cuzco, a location that is also home to the Incas' most sacred shrine - the Temple of the Sun

-- Grasp the once-in-a-lifetime opportunity to take a thrilling flight over the mysterious Nazca Lines\

-Day One | Lima

-Meet the group at our hotel in Lima where we enjoy our first meal together as a group.
+Tour Highlights - Experience the world-renowned Machu Picchu after the crowds start to disperse and again at daybreak, before it gets busy - Discover the Inca heartland around their capital of Cuzco, a location that is also home to the Incas' most sacred shrine - the Temple of the Sun - Grasp the once-in-a-lifetime opportunity to take a thrilling flight over the mysterious Nazca Lines Day One | Lima Meet the group at our hotel in Lima.